bitnami/charts/bitnami/spark/README.md

 ## Parameters

-The following tables lists the configurable parameters of the spark chart and their default values.
+The following tables lists the configurable parameters of the Apache Spark chart and their default values.

 ### Global parameters